Hotel insurance for hospitality businesses

-What is hotel insurance?
+What hotel insurance covers

 Insurance for Hotels